kozit/KsIL/Docs/Specification.md

 # Execution Information
 ## Basic Execution Information
-The first byte is used to pick the memory mode, Instructions are separated by 0x00 0xFF 0x00 0xFF, Parameters MUST BE AS LONG AS SPECIFIED Below, If a parameter ends in 0x00 0xFF add any byte from 0x01 to 0xFE to the end
+Instructions are separated by 0x00 0xFF 0x00 0xFF,
+Parameters MUST BE AS LONG AS SPECIFIED Below, If a parameter ends in 0x00 0xFF add any byte from 0x01 to 0xFE to the end